Matric Rewrite Centres | Everything You Need to Know

 When students apply for admission at a matric rewrite centre, they must be certain they can dedicate themselves to studying again.
 These programmes are usually 12 months long and help to cover the entire curriculum in detail before the students register to apply for a matric rewrite.

-A matric centre can help students identify factors that led to their inadequacy during the matric exams.
-It also provides structure and can help students create a timetable to help them improve their matric scores and gain admission into a higher education programme.
+A matric centre can help students identify factors that led to their poor performance during the matric exams.
+It also provides structure and can help students create a timetable to improve their matric scores and gain admission to a higher education programme.

 • Must have appeared for the matric exam previously

-• Should be South African citizens or residents
+• Should be a South African citizen or resident

 • Below 21 years of age

-There are various types of matric rewrite centres in South Africa, and they all operate with the goal of helping students improve their matric scores.
-In addition to providing classes, centres also help students with additional resources such as course material, study tips, and past examination papers.
+There are various types of these centres in South Africa, and they all operate with the goal of helping students improve their matric scores.
+In addition to providing classes, centres also help students with additional resources such as programme material, study tips, and past examination papers.

 CriteriaGovernment Sponsored CentresPrivate Matric Rewrite CentresOnline Matric Rewrite Centres